sainnhe/edge/README.md

 colorscheme edge
 ```

-See `:help edge-configuration` for more configuration options.
+See [Configuration](https://github.com/sainnhe/edge#configuration) for more configuration options.

 If you want to apply this color scheme temporarily, run this command in vim(**this may cause broken colors**):